Languages

 Use less often now

 Recording demos of what I'm programming to display functionality, timelapse changes, and progress.
-It's powerful, free, and handles everything I need for creating technical content.
+OBS is powerful, free, and handles everything I need for capturing.
+DaVinci Resolve for editing when I need more than basic cuts.

 Recording demos